INSTANT VIEW-Britain's Truss details plan to ease energy shock | Headlines

 - United Kingdom

 Britain's new government is freezing consumer energy bills for two years and providing support to businesses from crippling energy costs, new Prime Minister Liz Truss unveiled on Thursday, in a package that could cost about 150 billion pounds ($173 billion).
-Truss' first policy announcement since becoming Britain's new leader on Tuesday marks one of the biggest fiscal interventions in post-World War Two British history.
+Truss' first policy announcement since becoming Britain's new leader on Tuesday marks one of the biggest fiscal interventions in post-World War Two British history and will be funded by a huge increase in government borrowing.

 The full cost will be set out in a later fiscal update from the finance minister.
 MARKET REACTION:

-The pound, which hit a 37-year low on Wednesday, recovered slightly versus the dollar to hit the day's high of $1.1554 as Truss spoke.
-It was last unchanged at $1.1535, having been down half a percent earlier in the day.
-The FTSE 250 midcap index hit a session low as Truss spoke, but recovered to be flat on the day at 1140 GMT.
-The blue-chip FTSE 100 index was also little changed.
+The pound, which slid to a 37-year low this week, recovered slightly versus the dollar to hit $1.1562 after Truss addressed the British parliament.
+It was last up 0.2% at $1.1552, having been down half a percent earlier in the day.
+The FTSE 250 midcap index hit a session low as Truss spoke, but recovered to be flat on the day at 1205 GMT.
+The blue-chip FTSE 100 index was little changed.

-Oil and gas stocks meanwhile rallied on relief that a windfall tax would be avoided.
+Oil and gas stocks rallied on relief that the government would not impose a windfall tax.
 Investors have been selling British assets heavily in recent weeks, spooked by the scale of Britain's economic challenges and concerns about whether Truss and her new team's approach to cut taxes and raise spending is the right one.

-COMMENTS: HUGH GIMBER, GLOBAL MARKET STRATEGIST AT J.P.
-MORGAN ASSET MANAGEMENT, LONDON:

 "The less good news is how today's measures could reinforce stickier price pressures outside of the energy complex, particularly given the untargeted nature of the support.
 As a result, the Bank of England will likely still feel under immense pressure to prove its commitment to returning inflation, and a 75 basis point rate hike next week is a very real possibility."
 JAMES SMITH, ECONOMIST, ING: